zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

 - Install and configure z/OSMF
 - Install Zowe with an SMP/E build, PSWI, or a convenience build

-You can complete the following tasks with the z/OSMF workflow:
+You can complete the following tasks with the **Configuration of Zowe 3.0** workflow:

-- Configure the Zowe instance directory
+- Configure the Zowe instance
-- Enable the API ML Gateway
-- Enable the metrics service
+- Enable the Gateway service
-- Enable the API catalog
+- Enable the API Catalog
-- Enable automatic discovery
+- Enable the Discovery service
-- Enable a caching service
+- Enable the Caching service
-- Enable an application server
+- Enable the Application server
-- Enable the ZSS component
+- Enable ZSS component
-- Enable the jobs API
-- Enable the files API
 - Enable JES Explorer
 - Enable MVS Explorer
 - Enable USS Explorer